kubesphere/website/content/en/docs/project-user-guide/application-workloads/jobs.md

     ![job-list-new](/images/docs/project-user-guide/application-workloads/jobs/job-list-new.png)

-2. Click this Job and go to **Execution Records** tab where you can see the information of each execution record.
+2. Click this Job and go to **Execution Records** where you can see the information of each execution record.
 There are four completed Pods since **Completions** was set to `4` in Step 3.

     ![execution-record](/images/docs/project-user-guide/application-workloads/jobs/execution-record.jpg)